 It was as Duke University, so they know a lot.
 I was very lucky to live close to Duke.
-There are several.
-MD Anderson, Brigham Young, there are several.
+There are several: MD Anderson, Brigham Young.

 You can do your own research, and there are advocacy programs out there for people who do not live near a center like that, who can do their own search for it.
 But it’s just so hard, and so do ask those questions.

-If you ask your doctor or call clinical trial [program] at these different universities and maybe ask about them.
+If you ask your doctor, or call clinical trial [programs] at these different universities and maybe ask about them.
 I was very lucky that my doctor was very attuned to it because she was the physician involved in the clinical trial.

 Was it easy to understand the clinical trial (Avastin)?

 What it does is it stops, hopefully, tumor cells from being able to grow (cancerous) blood vessels.
-So, it kills blood vessels around tumors.
-It starves them so they have to do it for a really long time.
+It kills blood vessels around tumors.
+It starves them, so they have to do it for a really long time.

-But I really didn’t understand.
-So, I had to have one of my girlfriends who actually audits clinical trials, come over and explain it to me.
-Line by line, and drew it out for me.
+I really didn’t understand, so I had to have one of my girlfriends who actually audits clinical trials come over and explain it to me, line by line, and drew it out for me.

 You worked as a clinical trial manager before the diagnosis

-After reading all those and all the different series of events, bad events that could happen, on a clinical trial I thought that I would probably never go on one.
-But you’re reading a subset.
-So it’s different then when you really look at the real safety profile of different clinical drugs.
+After reading all those and all the different series of bad events that could happen on a clinical trial, I thought that I would probably never go on one.
+But you’re reading a subset, so it’s different than when you really look at the real safety profile of different clinical drugs.

-But there is a risk and they’re going to make you aware of that in what they call an informed consent, which is a very large document.
-It can be like 30 to 70 pages – detailed down to every single thing that happens to you.
+There is a risk, and they’re going to make you aware of that in what they call an informed consent, which is a very large document.
+It can be like 30 to 70 pages — detailed down to every single thing that happens to you.

 You’re supposed to go through it with a nurse and she reads it word for word to you.
 You have to initial every page so that they know that you’ve gone through it.

-I used to help write those and they write them in layman’s terms.
-But what I found as a patient was as soon as something was even a one-percent chance hope for me to increase my survival, I jumped at the chance to do it.
+I used to help write those, and they write them in layman’s terms.
+But what I found as a patient was as soon as something was even a 1% chance hope for me to increase my survival, I jumped at the chance to do it.